dask/dask/docs/source/array-creation.rst

 See :doc:`documentation on using dask.delayed with collections<delayed-collections>`.

-From Dask.dataframe
+From Dask DataFrame
 -------------------

-You can create dask arrays from dask dataframes using the ``.values`` attribute or the ``.to_records()`` method.
+You can create Dask arrays from Dask DataFrames using the ``.values`` attribute or the ``.to_records()`` method:

 .. code-block:: python

    >>> x = df.values
    >>> x = df.to_records()

-However these arrays do not have known chunk sizes (dask.dataframe does not track the number of rows in each partition) and so some operations like slicing will not operate correctly.
+However, these arrays do not have known chunk sizes (dask.dataframe does not track the number of rows in each partition), and so some operations like slicing will not operate correctly.

-If you have a function that converts a Pandas dataframe into a Numpy array then calling ``map_partitions`` with that function on a Dask dataframe will produce a Dask array.
+If you have a function that converts a Pandas DataFrame into a NumPy array, then calling ``map_partitions`` with that function on a Dask DataFrame will produce a Dask array:

 .. code-block:: python